Awareness

 Common Fire Hazard Examples

-Embers can enter vents and pack into open bird blocks
+Embers can enter this vent and pack in to the open "bird blocks."

-Embers can enter vents and pack into open bird blocks
+Embers can enter this vent and pack in to the open "bird blocks."

-0 to 30 foot zone needs attention, especially near wood shingles
+0 to 30 foot needs attention, especially near wood shingles.

-0 to 30 foot zone needs attention, especially near wood shingles
+0 to 30 foot needs attention, especially near wood shingles.

 Tall grasses next to wood, siding and window